ota-meshi/eslint-plugin-lodash-template/docs/index.md

 ## Configs

-### For `eslint.config.js`

-This plugin provides 7 predefined configs:
+This plugin provides 7 predefined configs to use in `eslint.config.js`:

-- `*.configs['flat/base']` - Settings and rules to enable correct ESLint parsing
+- `*.configs.base` - Settings and rules to enable correct ESLint parsing
-- `*.configs['flat/base-with-ejs']` - Settings and rules to enable correct ESLint parsing for EJS
+- `*.configs.baseWithEjs` - Settings and rules to enable correct ESLint parsing for EJS
-- `*.configs['flat/best-practices']` - Above, plus rules to improve dev experience
-- `*.configs['flat/recommended']` - Above, plus rules to improve code readability
-- `*.configs['flat/recommended-with-html']` - Above, plus rules to improve code readability with HTML template
-- `*.configs['flat/recommended-with-script']` - `*.configs['flat/recommended']` config, plus to enable ESLint parsing of JavaScript templates (*This is an experimental feature*)
-- `*.configs['flat/all']` - All rules of this plugin are included

-### For `.eslintrc.*`

-This plugin provides 6 predefined configs:

-- `plugin:lodash-template/base` - Settings and rules to enable correct ESLint parsing
-- `plugin:lodash-template/best-practices` - Above, plus rules to improve dev experience
+- `*.configs.bestPractices` - Above, plus rules to improve dev experience
-- `plugin:lodash-template/recommended` - Above, plus rules to improve code readability
+- `*.configs.recommended` - Above, plus rules to improve code readability
-- `plugin:lodash-template/recommended-with-html` - Above, plus rules to improve code readability with HTML template
+- `*.configs.recommendedWithHtml` - Above, plus rules to improve code readability with HTML template
-- `plugin:lodash-template/recommended-with-script` - `plugin:lodash-template/recommended` config, plus to enable ESLint parsing of JavaScript templates (*This is an experimental feature*)
+- `*.configs.recommendedWithScript` - `*.configs.recommended` config, plus to enable ESLint parsing of JavaScript templates (_This is an experimental feature_)
-- `plugin:lodash-template/all` - All rules of this plugin are included
+- `*.configs.all` - All rules of this plugin are included

 ## All Rules